De | En

 International Journal of Industrial Organization

-(Deutsch) We make a first step towards a positive theory of privatization, in a framework similar to the one of Shleifer and Vishny’s “Politicians and Firms” (QJE, 1994).
-In our model, a government may want to privatize because privatization can provide managers with stronger incentives to exert effort, and more managerial effort may help to maintain jobs that otherwise would be destroyed...
+We make a first step towards a positive theory of privatization, in a framework similar to the one of Shleifer and Vishny’s “Politicians and Firms” (QJE, 1994).
+In our model, a government may want to privatize because privatization can provide...

 Abuse of Authority and Hierarchical Communication